conduktor/conduktor-gateway-demos/merge-cluster/Readme.md

 If you do see this, it is likely that the conduktor-proxy container has still started successfully.
 Run `docker ps` and confirm you see a docker container running with the name ` conduktor-proxy`.
 You can also check the logs for this container using `docker logs -f <container id>`, looking for the messages `Proxy HTTP server started on port 8888`.

 ### Step 4: Create topics
 Create a topic on each of the backing kafka clusters, connecting to each individual Kafka cluster directly and creating topics using the Kafka console tools.
-The `europe_cars` topic is created on the cluster with hostname `kafka1_m`, which is running on port 9092, and `us_cars` is created on cluster with hostname `kafka1_s1`.
+Both topics here are called `cars` but they don't have to have the same name.

+In the next steps, we'll set the gateway topic `eu_cars` to route to the kafka1_m cluster's `cars` topic and the gateway topic `us_cars` to route to the kafka1_s1 cluster's `cars` topic.

 ```bash
 docker-compose exec kafka-client \